-When asked what negatively impacted their performance most, 32% of professionals said poor leadership, followed by not having clearly defined goals and objectives, and not being adequately recognised for high performance.
+When asked what negatively impacted their performance most, 32% of professionals said poor leadership, followed by not having clearly defined goals and objectives, and not being adequately recognized for high performance.

 James Dalrymple, Director of Robert Walters in Auckland, said: “Our research shows that high-performing teams across all different levels of business have shared attributes, including clearly defined goals and objectives, recognition for good work and culture fit.
 Poor leadership, team conflict, undefined goals and objectives and zero recognition for good work are key drivers of disengagement, dissatisfaction and underperforming teams.”